semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 #### Secondary tables

-- Standard “bones” replace the text; they are centered vertically at the text line-height.
-- Try to use two or three sizes of “bones”.
-- Links are replaced by gray "bone".
-- Additional information and external link icons are not displayed in the second column.
+- Replace text and links with Skeleton.
-- The header is active.
+- The header should be active while initial loading of the table.
-- In widgets, where the maximum number of lines is 5, you can show them al.
+- In widgets, where the maximum number of lines is 5, show them all.

 ![skeleton-table](static/table-2.png)